El Paso Property Tax Appeals Save $84+ Million Per Year

 El Paso County Property Tax Savings from Administrative Appeals

-Property tax protests are the only recourse that Texans have to oppose overzealous or unfair taxes handed down by organizations like the El Paso Central Appraisal District (EPCAD).
-All Texans deserve fairness and equality in their property taxes, while also providing the funding key to keeping the great state running.
-Successful property tax protests can help save a home or add a bit of cash flow to a business, with the added benefit of keeping EPCAD honest.
+Tax protests are the only recourse that Texans have to oppose overzealous or unfair taxes handed down by organizations like the El Paso Central Appraisal District (EPCAD).
+All Texans deserve fairness and equality in their taxes, while also providing the funding key to keeping the great state running.
+Successful tax protests can help save a home or add a bit of cash flow to a business, with the added benefit of keeping EPCAD honest.

 One of the best ways to land your property tax appeal is with a sage expert by your side.
 O’Connor has over 50 years of experience taking on appraisal districts across Texas and the nation.
 With lawyers, researchers, agents, and appraisers boasting decades of experience, O’Connor knows the in-and-outs of every district in Texas and knows how to get you the best deal.
 As one of the largest property tax specialists in the nation, O’Connor can call upon plenty of resources to help you on your path to victory.